antares-sql/antares/README.md

 - SSL and SSH tunnel support.
 - Support for other databases.
 - UI/UX improvements.
-- Improvements of query editor area.
-- Improvements of query suggestions.
 - Query history.
 - More context menu shortcuts.
 - More keyboard shortcuts.